stefan22/vuejs/README.md

 ```
        <p>You've selected: {{selfields.join(', ')}}</p>

-   ..and my instance will be an array
+   ..and my instance will be an array  :ferris_wheel:

   and